runtimeverification/rdao-smc/README.md

 # rdao-smc
 This is a formal model of RANDAO-based RNG schemes as a probabilistic rewrite theory specified in Maude.
-The model is (1) computational, enabling automated reasoning about protocol exploitability and attack profitability, and (2) parametric, allowing for the analysis of a wide range of configuraitons and assumptions.
+The model is (1) *probabilistic*, specifying randomized behaviors and environment uncertainties, (2) *real-time*, capturing timed events and message transmission delays, (3) *computational*, enabling automated reasoning about protocol exploitability and attack profitability, and (4) parametric, allowing for the analysis of a wide range of configuraitons and assumptions.

-*Please note that this is work-in-progress.*
+In this document, we describe generally the model, and outline how the model may be used to simulate executions of the RANDAO scheme, play with the model parameters and perform full-fledged statistical verification tasks using Maude and PVeStA.
+A more detailed technical report describing the analysis performed using this model and the analysis results can be found [here]().

 *This is part of work being done at Runtime Verificaiton Inc.*